Creative Work and Social Impact Scholarship Funding Program (CWSIS)

 • Extramural Proposal Reviews: (as appropriate) (no page limit) Proposals requesting support of efforts to strengthen recently submitted, but unfunded, extramural proposals that have received high ranking should provide the official reviews and/or ranking from the extramural program to which it was submitted.
 The proposal narrative should clearly describe how the identified weaknesses of the unfunded extramural proposal will be addressed.

 • Conflict of Interest: (use form provided) Each PI (and Co-I) should provide a separate alphabetical list of Conflicts of Interest (internal and external).
 This information is needed for proper review of your proposal.
+Please note: A fellow department member does not necessarily constitute a conflict of interest.
+For COI questions, please consult the Department Head or ADR.

 A two-tiered review and selection mechanism will be used to advance proposals for competition in the CWSIS.
 Each college ADR will form a review and selection advisory group (recommended minimum of three members) that will only put forward those proposals that are most likely to be competitive and impactful.
 This will allow the ADRs to appropriately budget for matching contributions while also minimizing the reviewer burden at the upper (OSVPRED) competition level.